-Mr. Messina testifies that "it makes little sense to have sources spend money now to comply with rules that will be changing in the near future," as the Agency has already stated that the current Illinois NOx RACT rules require revisions to be federally approvable.
+Mr. Messina testified that "it makes little sense to have sources spend money now to comply with rules that will be changing in the near future," as the Agency has already stated that the current Illinois NO_x RACT rules require revisions to be federally approvable.
 Exh.
 2 at 5.
-Mr. Messina explains that the potential for money to be wasted is a "very real concern."
+Mr. Messina explained that the potential for money to be wasted is a "very real concern."
 Id.

-Mr. Messina then offers a number of points in "preemptive response" to potential Board concerns.
+Mr. Messina then offered a number of points in "preemptive response" to potential Board concerns.
 Exh.
 2 at 5.
-Mr. Messina states that the USEPA "has formally determined that all areas of Illinois have attained both the 1997 ozone and the PM2.5 standards."
+Mr. Messina stated that the USEPA "has formally determined that all areas of Illinois have attained both the 1997 ozone and the PM{2.5} standards."
 Id., citing 75 Fed.
 Reg.
 12088 (March 12, 2010) (for Chicago ozone); 76 Fed.
 Reg.
 33647 (June 9, 2011) (for Metro-East ozone); 74 Fed.
 Reg.
-62243 (for Chicago PM2.5); 76 Fed.
+62243 (for Chicago PM{2.5}); 76 Fed.
 Reg.
-29652 (May 23, 2011) (for Metro-East PM2.5).
+29652 (May 23, 2011) (for Metro-East PM{2.5}).
 Exh.
 2 at 5.
-Mr. Messina further testifies that "[w]ith the approval of Illinois' NOx RACT waiver, [the USEPA] has acknowledged that those rules are not necessary to meet current air quality standards, since the standard has already been attained."
+Mr. Messina further testified that "[w]ith the approval of Illinois' NO_x RACT waiver, [the USEPA] has acknowledged that those rules are not necessary to meet current air quality standards, since the standard has already been attained."
 Id., citing 76 Fed.
 Reg.
 9655.
-Mr. Messina states that Mr. Kaleel's testimony at hearing noted that all areas of Illinois currently meet the 2008 ozone standard, although USEPA has chosen to not implement that standard as its reconsideration is pending.
+Mr. Messina stated that Mr. Kaleel's testimony at hearing noted that all areas of Illinois currently meet the 2008 ozone standard, although USEPA has chosen to not implement that standard as its reconsideration is pending.
 Exh.
 2 at 6.
-Lastly, Mr. Messina states that
+Lastly, Mr. Messina stated that:

-[t]he extension of the compliance date should have very little environmental impact, as the current compliance date requiring any potential emissions reductions has not yet occurred, although for those sources that have already made changes to their units to ensure compliance (i.e. installation of low- $NO_x$ burners or other controls) some air quality improvement should continue to be realized.
+[t]he extension of the compliance date should have very little environmental impact, as the current compliance date requiring any potential emissions reductions has not yet occurred, although for those sources that have already made changes to their units to ensure compliance (i.e. installation of low-NO_x burners or other controls) some air quality improvement should continue to be realized.
 Exh.
 2 at 6.

-Mr. Messina concludes by encouraging the Board to take action as soon as possible in order for subject sources to gain some economic benefit as a result of the compliance date extension.
+Mr. Messina concluded by encouraging the Board to take action as soon as possible in order for subject sources to gain some economic benefit as a result of the compliance date extension.
 Exh.
 2 at 6.